 If you do consume a sugary item, you should keep it from staying on your teeth.
 You should brush your teeth after eating sugar, rinse your mouth with a fluoridated mouthwash and maybe consider chewing a sugarless gum.
 Although these tooth-cleaning options are helpful, it is important to remember that the best remedy is to avoid sugar entirely.

-Dr. Rochelle Riley and Dr. Rick Light also want to remind our patients that acidic foods can cause irreversible erosion to the teeth.
+Dr. Rochelle Riley and Dr. Maya Denslow also want to remind our patients that acidic foods can cause irreversible erosion to the teeth.
 Acidic foods can include lemons, limes, grapefruits and more.